Dixwell School: American football: The Oneidas

 A monument on Boston Common marks the site of the Oneida Football Club's playing fields.

 Dixwell's was a pioneer in early American football.
 In 1862, seven years before the 1869 Princeton vs. Rutgers football game (the first college football game), Dixwell's student Gerrit Smith Miller established the Oneida Football Club, named after Oneida Lake in New York State, near Miller's home.
 (Although Dixwell's was a day school, Miller acquired lodgings in Boston to study under Dixwell.)
 The Oneida Football Club fielded 12 Dixwell's students, including Miller, Robert Means Lawrence, and Francis Greenwood Peabody, as well as two students from Boston English and one student from Boston Latin.
 Football historians Walter Camp and Parke H. Davis could not think of any earlier football club "organized on a permanent basis."

 To some extent, the novelty of the Oneida Football Club was determined in retrospect: "[t]hat a group of boys was playing a form of football was nothing new or remarkable for Boston at the time."
-The Dixwell School already had its own football team, an after-school activity organized "simply as a matter of fun and exercise," which Miller joined in 1860.
-In fact, Miller did not even learn football at Dixwell's: according to Amos Alonzo Stagg, he had picked up the game while living in New Jersey.
-Moreover, the rules of early football were still evolving, and the Oneida game did not resemble modern football.
-However, Parke Davis wrote that while there had been many pickup football games before 1862, Oneida was the first club "playing a definite schedule of games."
+The Dixwell School already had its own football team, an after-school activity organized in 1855 "simply as a matter of fun and exercise."
+Nor did Miller learn football at Dixwell's: Amos Alonzo Stagg wrote that he picked up the game while living in New Jersey.
+Moreover, the Oneida game did not resemble modern football, as the rules of football were still evolving.

+However, the Oneidas emerged at a time when Boston high school football was particularly popular.
+Parke Davis concluded that while there had been many pickup football games before 1862, Oneida was the first club "playing a definite schedule of games."
+In addition, Harvard banned football from 1860 to 1872.
+As a result, "city football ... was confined to schoolboys," and Dixwell students "benefit[ed] from a vacuum left by collegiate prohibition."
+Local newspapers covered Dixwell football games.

 Despite having Boston Latin and Boston English students on their roster, the Oneidas played games against the Latin and English school teams, as well as a combined Latin-English team.
-(Oneida's J. Malcolm Forbes, an English student, temporarily left the team to captain the combined Latin-English squad.)
+Oneida's J. Malcolm Forbes, an English student, temporarily left the team to captain the combined Latin-English squad.
 The team dissolved after four years.